JuliaSymbolics/Metatheory.jl/docs/src/egraphs.md

 CurrentModule = Base
 ```

+## Outline of the Equality Saturation Algorithm

+The `saturate!` function behaves as following.
+Given a starting e-graph `g`, a set of rewrite rules `t` and some parameters `p` (including an iteration limit `n`):
+* For each rule in `t`, search through the e-graph for l.h.s.
+* For each match produced, apply the rewrite
+* Do a bottom-up traversal of the e-graph to rebuild the congruence closure
+* If the e-graph hasn’t changed from last iteration, it has saturated.
+If so, halt saturation.
+* Loop at most n times.

+Note that knowing if an expression with a set of rules saturates an e-graph or never terminates
+is still an open research problem

-# Extracting from an EGraph
+## Extracting from an EGraph

-Since e-graphs represent the non-determinism of many equivalent symbolic terms,
+Since e-graphs non-deterministically represent many equivalent symbolic terms,
 extracting an expression from an EGraph is the process of selecting and
 extracting a single symbolic expression from the set of all the possible
 expressions contained in the EGraph.
 Extraction is done through the `extract!`